pbaja/DoubleDecker/src/enable_ssh.md

 sudo systemctl start sshd
 ```
 Now, on your computer, you should be able to access the Steam Deck terminal with this command:
-(If your router is not catching up, you must type the SteamDeck's IP address manually instead of the `steamdeck.local`)
 ```
 ssh deck@steamdeck.local
 ```
+Note: If your router is not catching up with the domain name, you must type the SteamDeck's IP address manually instead of the `steamdeck.local`.
+You can easily check the IP address by typing `ip addr`

 ## Transferring files
 If you have a linux machine this should be a pretty straightforward for you - just mount the remote directory.